ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 We chose those to use this package over other packages due to its ease of use, compatibility with Streamlit and the lack of the need to write explicit multithreading/concurrent code to execute cron tasks.

+> [!NOTE]
+> There are plans to move to use an in-memory certificate and private key file system, or to change processes such that
+> any certificate and key files are not stored in the filesystem permanently.

 #### `start_scheduler()`

 `start_scheduler()` is the main method used to start the scheduler.
 The following details the steps taken when the method is called:

+1. Declare a `UNIQUE_JOB_ID` to identify the task to be scheduled
-1. Check if the task with a job ID equal to `UNIQUE_JOB_ID` is already present in the task scheduling pool
+2. Check if the task with a job ID equal to `UNIQUE_JOB_ID` is already present in the task scheduling pool
-2. If it is not in the pool, create a new task to add to the pool.
+3. If it is not in the pool, create a new task to add to the pool.
     1. Specify the time interval as 7 days
     2. Specify the job ID as `UNIQUE_JOB_ID`
     3. Specify to replace any existing jobs with the same job ID to prevent conflicts over which task is the latest task
     4. Start the scheduler
-3. If the job ID is in the pool, return immediately and do nothing
+4. If the job ID is in the pool, return immediately and do nothing

 > [!TIP]
 > Do note that the interval is arbitrarily set, you may wish to use another interval for stricter housekeeping and